BYTESHAUS/read-write/README+/pencraft/README+/tips-tech_docu.md

 #### Side effects

-Special characters and escape tags spoil the familiar "plain" search but as a side-effect create a sort of bookmarking/tagging.
+Special characters and escape tags spoil the familiar "plain" search, but as a side-effect create a sort of bookmarking/tagging.

-Ensure that your spell- and grammarcheckers recognize replacements.
+Ensure that your spell- and grammar checkers recognize replacements.

 ## Checklist